mono/Embeddinator-4000/docs/getting-started-objective-c.md

 ## Platforms

 Objective-C is a language that is most commonly used to write applications for macOS, iOS, tvOS and watchOS; and the embeddinator supports all of those platforms.
-Working with each platform implies some key differences and is best explained separately.
+Working with each platform implies some key differences and these are explained [here](objc-platforms.md).

 ### macOS